top of page

 LORIDEE DE VILLA

-Loridee De Villa is a recent graduate from the University of Toronto Mississauga where she majored in Health Sciences and double minored in Psychology and History of Religions.
+Loridee De Villa, a current medical student, is a recent graduate from the University of Toronto Mississauga where she majored in Health Sciences and double minored in Psychology and History of Religions.
 Her research interests involve investigating the intersection between physical and mental health, as well as visual neuroscience.
-She has previously worked on the Thought Suppression Immunity Project (TSI) with Dr. Jennifer Chan as a part of her research opportunity project (ROP) and the Autonomic Modulation Training Project (AMT) with Sarah Scott.
+She has previously worked on the Thought Suppression Immunity Project (TSI) with Dr. Jennifer Chan as a part of her research opportunity project (ROP) and the Autonomic Modulation Training Project (AMT) as a student assistant.
 She was a recipient of the 2024 University of Toronto Excellence Award and is currently performing qualitative analyses on Police and Protester interactions at Canadian protests.

 LUCIA DI CENSO

-Lucia is a recent graduate from the University of Toronto Mississauga where she specialized in Psychology.
-She is currently the lab manager of the HART Lab and is particularly involved in the Autonomic Modulation Training (AMT) project amongst other more general lab responsibilities.
-She intends to pursue further education in clinical psychology and, as such, is excited to be working in a lab that focuses on developing practical and accessible interventions to help reduce the development of psychological disorders in those who are exposed to stressful life experiences.
-Lucia is also the lab manager of the HEAL Lab at UTM.
+Lucia is a current PhD student at the University of Waterloo and past graduate from the University of Toronto Mississauga where she specialized in Psychology.
+She was the lab manager of the HART Lab during 2025 and was involved in coordinating the Autonomic Modulation Training (AMT) project data management amongst other more general lab responsibilities.
+She is involved in research on psychological wellness and continues to be involved in research collaboration and manuscript preparation.

 PATRICK FAHIM

-Patrick Fahim is a former thesis student in the HART lab.
+Patrick Fahim is a former thesis student in the HART lab and current PhD candidate in Clinical Psychology at the University of Saskatchewan.
 His thesis examined the potential of differing cardiovascular biomarkers to serve as markers of wellbeing in police.
 While with the HART lab, Patrick received various research awards including the UTM undergraduate research grant and the University of Toronto Excellence award.
 During his degree, he specialized in psychology and majored in biology for health science.
 As his undergraduate training would suggest, Patrick constantly pursues research that bridges the disciplines of biology and psychology.
-Currently, he is being training in Clinical Psychology at the University of Saskatchewan.
 Despite this move, Patrick will still be involved with the lab carrying out various projects with the team.

 AMANDA JANI

-Amanda is a recent graduate from the University of Toronto Mississauga where she double majored in Biology for Health Sciences and Psychology.
-She is currently working as a research assistant in the lab, where she is primarily responsible for data organizing/processing from the various studies that the lab has conducted.
+Amanda is currently a graduate student at the University of Toronto Institute of Medical Science.
+She graduated from the University of Toronto Mississauga where she double majored in Biology for Health Sciences and Psychology.
+She worked as a research assistant in the Hartlab, where she is primarily responsible for data organizing/processing and conducting analyses from the various studies that the lab has conducted.
 She has a wide range of research interests including: investigating the interaction between biological markers and mental health, neuroplasticity, and personality psychology.
-She was a recipient of the 2024 University of Toronto Excellence Award, whereby her project consisted of exploring sex and gender effects in psychobiological and psychosocial measures among police officers.
+She was a recipient of the 2024 University of Toronto Excellence Award, whereby her project consisted of exploring sex and gender effects in psychobiological and psychosocial measures such as HRV and HRF among police officers.

 SILAS LIENING